Ownerless island and partial entanglement entropy in island phases: Setups and the ownerless island regions

 \subsection{The PEE structure of the island phase and the ownerless island}

-Previously we have introduced two representations for the PEE, i.e. the contribution representation and the two-body-correlation representation.
+Previously we have introduced two representations for the PEE, i.e. the \textit{contribution representation} and the \textit{two-body-correlation representation}.
 The contribution representation needs the input of the region $A$ and its subset $\alpha$, while the two-body-correlation representation is an intrinsic structure of the state which does not rely on the choices of the regions and their subsets.
 As we have shown that, given a region $A$ and one of its subsets $\alpha$, we can generate all the contributions $s_{A}(\alpha)$ from $\mathcal{I}(x,y)$ by integration (or summation).
 So we can claim that the two representations are equivalent to each other.

 In island phase, the two-body-correlation structure is still an intrinsic structure of the state, while the contribution representation changes a lot in island phase.
 The reason is that, in island phase when we talk about certain region $A$, it also involves other degrees of freedom (which is in the island region $\text{Is}(A)$) outside $A$ when it admits an island.
 In this case, not only the degrees of freedom inside $A$, but also those in its island contribute to $S_A$.
 The self-encoding property of the state indicates that the degrees of freedom at different sites are no longer independent of each other, and essentially change the way we evaluate the entanglement entropy of a region $A$, as well as the contribution $s_{A}(\alpha)$ from the subset $\alpha$.
-Later in this paper, our discussion will be conducted mainly in the two-body-correlation representation.
+Later in this paper, our discussion will be conducted mainly in the two-body-correlation representation, and we will only refer to $\mathcal{I}(A,B)$ as a PEE.

 More explicitly, let us consider a region $A$ which admits island.
 The entanglement entropy $S_{A}$ is calculated by the island formula $S_{A}=\tilde{S}_{A\cup \text{Is}(A)}$, which is the von Neumann entropy of the reduced density matrix $\tilde{\rho}_{A\cup \text{Is}(A)}$ computed by tracing out the degrees of freedom outside $A\cup \text{Is}(A)$.
 This strongly indicates that, we should collect all the two-point PEEs $\mathcal{I}(x,y)$ with $x$ and $y$ located in $A\cup \text{Is}(A)$ and its complement separately, i.e.